 What Are Payment Apps?

-How Peer-to-Peer (P2P) Money Transfer Apps Really Work
+How Peer-to-Peer (P2P) Money Transfer Apps Really Work?

 1. User Onboarding and Account Setup

 First, users are required to register on the app, which usually involves sharing their name, phone number, and email.
-Some apps may require identity verification to remain compliant with rules, mainly if large amounts are involved.
+Some apps may require identity verification to remain compliant with rules, especially if large amounts are involved.

 2. Connecting to a Payment Source